 Efforts are underway at some hospitals to educate staff and implement “quiet time” strategies to improve sleep.
 The main goal of these is to shield sick patients from excessive noise, light and unnecessary nursing interventions at night.
-A study of this practice in a neurological ICU found that it led to lower levels of noise and light, as well as an increase in patients observed to be asleep.
+A study of this practice in a neurological ICU found that it led to lower levels of noise and light, as well as an increase in the number of patients observed to be asleep.

 Still, change occurs slowly in the medical field, and despite reams of research showing that sleep deprivation is harmful for hospitalized patients, “sleep in the hospital remains elusive and is a difficult issue for hospitals to address,” says Bishop.
 That means it’s up to you to create the best environment you can for yourself.
 Your top priority should be to get the sleep you need to recover.